happytomatoe/udacity-capstone-project/README.md

 - fact_friend - factless fact table to represent user-friend relation
 - fact_business_category - factless fact table to represent business-category relation.
 Business categories are represented as list in the json source file.
 Currently, in the [insert query](airflow/plugins/helpers/table_insert_queries.py) there is a sequence that is used to split the list from the json.
-Currently, there is a small number of categories(<100).
+Currently, the max number of categories is about 20.
 This small number makes it viable to unnest list using data warehouse
 - fact_tip - fact tables for tips.
 - fact_checkin - fact table for checkins.
 Check-in dates are represented as list in a json file.
 Splitting this list using